john/drive.vote/README.md

 ### Check out the repo

-1. `git clone git@github.com:john/drive.vote.git; cd drive.vote`
+1. `git clone git@github.com:john/drive.vote.git`
 1. `cd drive.vote`

-### Docker
+### Option 1: run with Docker (recommended)

 1. [Install docker](https://store.docker.com/search?type=edition&offering=community).
 1. Run `docker-compose up`.
 This will start three containers: one for postgres, one for redis and one that runs rails + the webpack dev server.
-1. If necessary, run `docker-compose exec web bundle exec rails db:create db:schema:load db:seed` to setup the database.
-You'll need to do this on first run.
+1. On the first run, or after a schema or seed-data change, run `docker-compose exec web bundle exec rails db:create db:schema:load db:seed` to setup the database.
 1. To shut down the DtV containers: `docker-compose stop`

-Your current directory will be mounted into the docker instances so changes to the files should go live immediately without restarting the envrionment.
+Your current directory will be mounted into the docker instances so changes to the files should go live immediately without restarting the environment.
 If you need to restart the rails server, just run `docker-compose up` again.

 To get a bash shell on the current docker instance, run: